Local Clustering for Lung Cancer Image Classification via Sparse Solution Technique: Experiments

 \subsection{Experimental Procedure}

 Let us now explain the experimental procedure to identify whether a given lung cancer image is benign, malignant, or normal.

 First of all, we preprocess the data by scaling all the images into the standard size of $512\times 512$ as the given image data are not in a uniform size.
 Then we experimented with various image simplification methods, e.g. PCA, LN method, Watershed, etc..
 It turns out that the LN method can work nicely.
-One of the mathematical heuristics is that each image has a lot of redundant information, e.g. the pixel values outside of the cross-section of the lung of a person which may inference the similarity of the two images.
+One of the mathematical heuristics is that each image has a lot of redundant information, e.g. the pixel values outside of the cross-section of the lung and tumor region which may inference the similarity of the two images.
+Removal of these information is done by the LN method.

-After preprocessing and simplifying the image data, we can build the adjacency matrix using modified exponential distance.
+After preprocessing and simplifying the image data, we then build the adjacency matrix using modified exponential distance.
 Let us outline our algorithm for identification of each individual image.
 Our image identification procedure is summarized as Algorithm \ref{algII}.

 We apply LCE or LSC on the adjacency matrix which is built by using the modified exponential distance between each testing image and the remaining images with known labels.
 In the experiments, we randomly select 10 benign images, 50 malignant images, 40 normal images (roughly follow the distribution of the dataset), a total of 100 images out of 1097 images as testing images.
 For each individual testing image, we perform Algorithm~\ref{algII} to determine its class label.
 Note that the last step in Algorithm~\ref{algII} is based on the majority vote.
 For example, if the cluster (after excluding the testing image itself) is of size 10, which contains 2 images with label benign, 5 images with label malignant, 3 images with label normal, then this testing image is classified as malignant.
 The experiments are conducted over 100 repetitions.
 The code which can reproduce our experimental results is available on \url{https://github.com/zzzzms/LocalClustering4LungCancer}.